The Baltimore Sun, Jan 27, 1882.

 Mr. Oscar Wilde delivered his lecture on "The English Renaissance" at the Academy of Music last night.
 About 800 persons were in the audience.
 Considering the weather there was quite a large turn out of ladies.
 Altogether the audience was a fair representation of the beauty and culture of the city.

-These sources amend the date and venue of the Baltimore lecture, as noted in previous itineraries.
+The given sources amend the date and venue of the Baltimore lecture as noted in previous itineraries.

 The Mount Vernon Hotel

 While in Baltimore, Oscar Wilde stayed at the Mount Vernon Hotel (see above).
 This is NOT the hotel of the same name currently on West Franklin Street, which was built in 1907.

 The Mount Vernon Hotel where Wilde stayed is, however, extant at 702 Cathedral Street.
 Built in 1847, the building became the mansion home of U.S. Congressman William Julian Albert (1816–1879) before being converted into a hotel in 1867.
 It has since been a house of worship (1924), and office space.
 The exterior has undergone changes but the interior was restored in 1997 including a centerpiece domed skylight of hand-painted Italian glass.